Budget Action for Child Care and Early Learning

 2016 Action Recap

 NAFCC, our members and our advocates around the country took action in 2016 urging Congress to invest in child care.
+Congress has not yet completed the work on federal funding for FY17.
+Programs and departments are operating under a Continuing Resolution until April 28, 2017.
 Here's a look at where things stand for FY2017.

 2015 Action Recap